wypark00/rfsys/README.md

 ### Download

-- Right click *gensysx.m* above and choose "Save the link as..."
+- Right click *gensysx.m* above and choose "Save the link as..." or click the green "Code" button on the top to download everything.
 - [An example of system reduction described in Lee and Park (2020b)](/efflkh/gensysx)

 ## rfsys